tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventSearch.md

 ### Overview

 The "search" operation is used to search patient immunisation events.
-This method takes a patient NHI and optional target disease and returns back the FHIR bundle which is a collection of immunisation event resources.
+This method takes a patient NHI and optional parameters of target disease, exclude specified status reason, or exclude specified immunisation status, and returns back the FHIR bundle which is a collection of immunisation event resources.

 The search API performs the following steps: